ibm-cloud-docs/assistant/deploy-web-chat.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Integrating Web Chat with your website
+# Integrating web chat with your website
 {: #deploy-web-chat}

-Add your assistant to your company website as a Web Chat widget that can help your customers with common questions and tasks, and can transfer customers to human agents.
+Add your assistant to your company website as a web chat widget that can help your customers with common questions and tasks, and can transfer customers to human agents.
 {: shortdesc}

-When you create a Web Chat integration, code is generated that calls a script that is written in JavaScript.
+When you create a web chat integration, code is generated that calls a script that is written in JavaScript.
 The script instantiates a unique instance of your assistant.
 You can then copy and paste the HTML `script` element into any page or pages on your website where you want users to be able to ask your assistant for help.

 ![Plus or Premium plan only](images/plus.png) This integration type is available to Plus or Premium plan users only.

-To learn more about Web Chat, watch the following 3-minute video.
+To learn more about web chat, watch the following 3-minute video.

-<iframe class="embed-responsive-item" id="youtubeplayer" title="Web Chat overview" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/52bpMKVigGU" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>
+<iframe class="embed-responsive-item" id="youtubeplayer" title="Web chat overview" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/52bpMKVigGU" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

-## Create a Web Chat instance to add to your website
+## Create a web chat instance to add to your website
 {: #deploy-web-chat-task}

 To add the assistant to a web page on your company website, complete the following steps:

 1. From the Assistants page, click to open the assistant tile that you want to deploy to your site.

-1. From the *Integrations* section, click the **Web Chat** tile.
+1. From the *Integrations* section, click the **Web chat** tile.

-1.  **Optional**: Change the Web Chat integration name from *Web Chat* to something more descriptive.
+1.  **Optional**: Change the web chat integration name from *Web chat* to something more descriptive.

 1. Click **Create** to generate the script.